 Fortunately, the rest of my family was still back on the road, a safe distance off.
 Of course, it was far from relaxing for them: Ryu was straining against his collar, trying to come to my aid; Lindsey was straining against Ryu, trying to keep him back; and our two little girls were straining against the stroller seatbelts, trying to get a better view of the action.

 And all the while, I was dancing on my toes like a boxer, darting in and out, trying to cut the 6 or 8 strands of baling twine that were holding my fiery opponent at bay.
 Each time I came within range, he’d let out a snort and charge me with his antlers leveled right at my heart, going for the kill.

 Now, I’d love to tell you that I was so fast and nimble that I avoided each and every one of his furious charges with ease, but that’d be a lie.
 I was actually darting in to cut the second-to-last strand of baling twine, when he caught me.
 I was just a touch too slow, and one of his daggers glanced off my knife hand.
 My hand itself was completely unscathed, but his antler ended up punching a ragged hole in my wool glove.

 In the end though, we did get him unfettered, and he took off — running for the hills, with a rat’s nest of frayed baling twine dangling from his antlers.

 Breathing a sigh of relief, I folded up my knife and clipped it back onto my pocket, and then turned and slowly started walking back to my family on the dirt road.

-I tell ya, though, it certainly wasn’t the first time, and it probably won’t be the last, but I sure was glad I had my knife handy!
+I tell ya, though, I sure was glad I had my knife handy!